stevethats/se_project_coffeeshop/README.md

 This is the second project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on the design brief.

+The basic structure allows for navigation through the site via the navigation bar, it allows the user to add input for creating a reservation at the coffee shop, and shows the proper use of the newely learned "transition" and "animation" properties to add to a more friendly GUI.

 ## Project features

 - Semantic HTML5